mendix/docs/content/howtogeneral/bestpractices/dev-best-practices.md

 #### 3.1.1 Module Names

 Modules should be treated like standalone replaceable services, for example, the customer module should function as a standalone customer management system as much as possible, replaceable by a different customer management system.
-Module names should have camel case names that identify the responsibility of the module.
-For example, *CustomerManagement* or *SharePointIntegration*.
+Module names should have camel case names that identify the responsibility of the module, for example, **CustomerManagement** or **SharePointIntegration**.

 #### 3.1.2 Module Roles

 The module roles should have logical names that reflect the access they should have within a module.
-In comparison to the user role, the module role should always be in English, for instance *Administrator* or *Employee*.
+In comparison to the user role, the module role should always be in English, for instance **Administrator** or **Employee**.

 ### 3.2 Domain Model

 #### 3.2.1 Entity Names

 Most of the time an entity reflects a real-world object that people can relate to.
 Therefore, the name should make sense to reflect that entity and be recognizable for its purpose.
 There are always exceptions that lead to creating other types of entities due to project specific needs, but that is up to you.
 The name of an entity is singular since the entity reflects a single instance of an object.
-A good example is using *Customer* and not *Customers*.
+A good example is using **Customer** and not **Customers**.
 Furthermore, we advise avoiding abbreviations, underscores, mathematical characters or any other special characters in the names of entities.
-Entity names also use camel case, for example, *HousekeepingRecord* or *LogEntry*.
+Entity names also use camel case, for example, **HousekeepingRecord** or **LogEntry**.

 #### 3.2.2 Entity Attributes

 The entity attribute should reflect a property of a real-world object that people can relate to and fits the purpose of that property.
 Furthermore we advise avoiding abbreviations, underscores, mathematical characters or any other special characters in the names.
-Entity attributes use camel case, for example, *FirstName* or *TelephoneNumber*.
+Entity attributes use camel case, for example, **FirstName** or **TelephoneNumber**.

 #### 3.2.3 Associations

 Association names in the domain model are automatically generated by Mendix.
 The auto-generated names are good to use by default.
 If you have multiple associations between the same entities we recommend extending the association name.
 By extending this name with a recognizable part you will be aware of the purpose of this specific association.
-For example, you can have a relation between *Person* and *Address*.
+For example, you can have a relation between **Person** and **Address**.
 A person can have multiple addresses but you want to specify what their postal address is and what their delivery address is.
 An implementation choice could be that you create two new associations for that purpose and adjust the names of the associations accordingly.
-For example, Person\_Address\_Delivery.
+For example, **Person\_Address\_Delivery**.

 A second recommendation is that when an association already exists between entities, and you change the name on one or both of the entities, that you will rename the association.
 Mendix will not do this automatically for you and this way you will keep your model consistent and up-to-date.